New life for ancient Syrian sculptures - The Art Newspaper:

 This indicates that Witr prayer is not obligatory.
 End quote.

-Al-Haafiz said in al-Fath
+Al-Haafiz said in al-Fath:

 This indicates that no prayers during the day and night are obligatory apart from the five prayers; this is contrary to the view of those who say that Witr or the two Sunnah rak’ahs of Fajr are obligatory.
 End quote.